youweiliang/drugchat/README.md

 ## Datasets

-Please download the data json files from the [Hugging Face](https://huggingface.co/datasets/youweiliang/drugchat).
+Please download the data files from the [Hugging Face](https://huggingface.co/datasets/youweiliang/drugchat).
 The structure of each dataset is described in [scalable_data_format.md](scalable_data_format.md).

 ## System Requirements